Last Updated on December 24, 2024

 Day 6: Srinagar

-Our Tour manager informed us that we will be taken to Srinagar the next day.
+Our tour manager informed us that we would be visiting Srinagar the next day.
 At first, I was confused.
 Why would we go to Srinagar in Jammu and Kashmir while on a pilgrimage in Devbhoomi?
 He clarified that this particular Srinagar was in Uttarakhand.

 Day 7: Dhari Devi Temple – Rudraprayag – Sitapur